SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

 campus_library.new_book("Waiting for Linux Desktop", "Zoë B'Text", 2016)
 ```

-We should see that the library will not allow book to be borrowed by students before they have registered - but once they have registered they may borrow up to one book at a time.
+We should see that the library will not allow books to be borrowed by students before they have registered - but once they have registered they may borrow up to one book at a time.
 ``` py
 # CALLING METHODS
 # Trying to borrow without registering